 - Espresso Powder: You can click here to check out my fave espresso powder.
 It won’t make the chocolate mousse taste like coffee.
 Instead, it deepens and intensifies the chocolate flavor.
 But If you don’t have this ingredient, you may leave it out.

 - Salt: I love using fine sea salt in this recipe, but in a pinch, table salt will work.
+Salt enhances the chocolate flavor and the other flavors in the recipe.

 - Confectioners’ Sugar: Aka powdered sugar.
 This is a must-have for making perfectly whipped cream.
+Don’t sub for any other variety of sugar!

 How to Make Chocolate Mousse

 - Make the Mousse Base: The melted chocolate mixture is super easy to make.
-The most crucial step is paying attention to the cream while it’s on the stovetop.
+The most crucial step is paying attention to the heavy whipping cream while it’s on the stovetop.
 You never want to let it come to a full boil.

-Equipment for this Recipe
+Equipment for this Not Classic Chocolate Mousse Recipe

 The Best Chocolate Mousse Recipe